amkatrutsa/liboptpy/README.md

 # liboptpy

-Python library with implementations of optimization methods
+Library with implementations of optimization methods in Python 3

 ## Installing from source